Thank you for your interest in applying for a job at the London Borough of Havering.

 - Be specific to the experience/competence

-- Specify the nature of the task and what you wanted to accomplish
+- Specify the nature of the task and what you wanted to do

 - Explain what you did, why and how you overcame any particular difficulties and/or lessons learnt